cogitantium/blkbox/README.md

 # blkbox
-dotfiles and configs from aging, botched server
+dotfiles, configs and resources from aging, botched server

 attempting to migrate all vital configuration to repo for symlinking back to original locations